 The Speed Defines Your Approach

-If you’re traveling on a level ground at a relatively slow velocity, the most convenient and apparent approach to come to a complete stop is to just cease applying force on the board and let the resistance of friction do the work to decelerate it.
+Suppose you’re traveling on level ground at a relatively slow velocity.
+In that case, the most convenient and apparent approach to come to a complete stop is just to cease applying force on the board and let the resistance of friction do the work to decelerate it.
 Make sure that there is room to do this task, too.